A Bayesian Inference of Hybrid Stars with Large Quark Cores: Introduction

 The existence of phase transitions in NS cores can manifest in observable signatures across multiple messengers.
 In the mass-radius diagram, a strong first-order phase transition can produce disconnected branches of stable configurations, leading to the possibility of ``twin stars'' - NSs with the same mass but different radii \cite{Benic:2014jia,Pradhan2023}.
-During binary NS mergers, the hadron-quark phase transition can significantly affect the dynamics of the system and the emitted GWs \cite{Bauswein2018,Most:2018eaw}.
+During binary NS mergers, the hadron-quark phase transition can significantly affect the dynamics of the system and the emitted GWs \cite{Bauswein2018,Most:2018eaw,Hammond:2025kki}.

 The transition from hadron to quark matter in our model employs the Maxwell construction for phase equilibrium, where the transition occurs at a specific pressure with a discontinuity in energy density \cite{Glendenning_2000,Blacker2020}.
 While the Gibbs construction allows for a mixed phase where hadronic and quark matter coexist, the Maxwell construction assumes a sharp interface between the two phases with equal pressures but different densities.
+A further option would be to construct a phase transition that smoothly connects the equations of the phases \cite{Kojo_2015,Hammond:2025kki,Albino:2025oiw}.
 Our choice of the Maxwell construction is motivated by several considerations.
 First, it provides a more conservative estimate of the transition effects, as the energy density discontinuity leads to more pronounced observational signatures in GW emission \cite{Guo2023}.
 Second, the surface tension at the hadron-quark interface, though poorly constrained, is believed to be sufficiently large to disfavor the formation of mixed-phase structures in many scenarios \cite{Maruyama:2007ey,Prakash2021}.
 Third, the simplified thermodynamic treatment of the Maxwell construction is computationally advantageous for our Bayesian parameter estimation, allowing for more extensive sampling of the parameter space.

 By performing this comprehensive Bayesian inference of the hybrid star EOS, we aim to address several key questions: (1) Is it possible to build hybrid EOSs that satisfy current observations and theoretical predictions while containing a large quark core?
 (2) What are the most likely properties of this transition, such as its onset density and strength?
 (3) Which properties distinguish purely hadronic from hybrid EOS models? \\